grafana/loki/docs/sources/configuration/_index.md

 # Configures the chunk index schema and where it is stored.
 [schema_config: <schema_config>]

+# Configures the compactor component which compacts index shards for performance.
+[compactor: <compactor_config>]

 # Configures limits per-tenant or globally
 [limits_config: <limits_config>]